What is Green Games?

 - Ice cream social where residents bring their own bowls and spoons

-- Pizza party where residents bring their own plates (including information on how to recycle pizza boxes!)
+- Pizza party where residents bring their own plates (including information on how to recycle/compost pizza boxes!)

 - Sustainable cooking class where residents bring their own plates, utensils, and ingredients to make “recycled recipes”!